You’ve got questions. We’ve got answers.

 Do the landlords of an apartment building pay property taxes on their building, and, if so, have they risen the same as the homeowners?
 Do the landlord’s property taxes support the Safety Levy, just like homeowners’ property taxes do?
 With the influx of renters, is there some way they can help pay for these services?

-If passed by the voters, all property owners within the City of Great Falls would be assessed for the Safety Levy and Bond with the exception of those that are exempt from property taxes such as nonprofits.
-Yes, the owners of the apartment buildings do pay property taxes and they will pay their portion of the levy and bond if passed.
-Renters do not “own” property so they will not directly pay the tax, but they may see higher rental rates if the landlords recoup the tax increase by raising monthly rent rates
+If passed by the voters, all property owners within the City of Great Falls would have been assessed for the Safety Levy and Bond with the exception of those that are exempt from property taxes such as nonprofits.
+Yes, the owners of the apartment buildings do pay property taxes and they would have paid their portion of the levy and bond if it had passed.
+Renters do not “own” property, so they would not have directly pay the tax, but they may have seen higher rental rates if the landlords recouped the tax increase by raising monthly rent rates.

-Assuming there is not a need for SROs in the Elementary Schools, what is the total population for current SROs and where will the two new SROs be assigned?
+Assuming there is not a need for SROs in the elementary Schools, what is the total population for current SROs and where would have the two new SROs been assigned?

 Currently, there is one SRO assigned to CMR, one at GFHS (also covers Paris Gibson), one at East Middle School, and one at North Middle School.
 The middle school SROs also provide coverage to all the elementary schools.
 The two additional SROs would assist at the high schools and elementary schools, based on the data where the resources are required.
 The following are the populations of all schools, including staff: